sandraemry/CSEE_DataWrangling/content/0-prep.md

 {% include card.html
    header="Setup Overview"
-   text="
-1. Have R installed
-2. Have R Studio installed
-3. Download relevant packages
-4. *Optional:* Bring a messy data set from your own, or your supervisor's, research to work on
+   text="1.
+Have R installed.<br>2.
+Have R Studio installed.<br>3.
+Download relevant packages.<br>4. *Optional:* Bring a messy data set from your own, or your supervisor's, research to work on." %}
-" %}